MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/dependent-assembly-plugins.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-It is frequently valuable to include another assembly within a plug-in.
+It is frequently valuable to include another assembly or a resource file within a plug-in.
 For example, you may want to use Newtonsoft.Json.dll or another assembly.
+You may want to access a list of localized strings.

 Without dependent assemblies, all plug-ins are registered as individual .NET Framework assemblies.
 The only way to include another assembly is to combine it into one using [ILMerge](https://github.com/dotnet/ILMerge).
 While ILMerge worked for many, it was never supported by Dataverse and it didn't always work.
 ILMerge is no longer being maintained.